Laguna1989/CodeNummy_RootFinding_Bisection/readme.md

 We know that a function `f(x)` has a zero at `x0` in the range `[L;U]`.
 The idea of bisection is to divide the search interval in two halves in each iteration and to discard the half that does not contain the root.
-The iteration cycle will stop once a sufficient precision `delta` is reached.
+The iteration cycle will stop once a sufficient precision `delta` is reached (how far off is the function value from 0?).

 1. Calculate the mean value of `L` and `U` as  `M = (L + U) / 2`
 2. Check the calculated function value is close enough to zero: